MerginMaps/db-sync/README.md

 - insert / update / delete features in a GeoPackage in Mergin project - and the changes will get automatically pushed to the PostGIS database

+### How does it work

+- a single GeoPackage file in a Mergin project is treated as an equivalent of a database schema - both can contain multiple tables with data
+- after the initialization, DB sync tool uses "main" schema in database (where any user editing may happen) and "base" schema (where only DB sync tool is allowed to do changes)
+- the "base" schema contains the same data as the most recently known project version in Mergin, and it is used to figure out whether there have been any changes in the database - if there were, they will be pushed to the appropriate GeoPackage in Mergin project

 ### Installation

 1. Install Mergin client: `pip3 install mergin-client`
+2. Download [geodiff](https://github.com/lutraconsulting/geodiff) (master branch) and compile it
 2. download/clone this git repo

 ### How to use